-I want to follow up on a couple of posts I’ve written about using online arbitrage (OA) in our Amazon FBA business.
-If you haven’t seen them yet, you should check out The Perfect Online Arbitrage Starter Kit and How to Take Online Arbitrage to the Next Level.
+I want to follow up on a post I wrote about using online arbitrage (OA) in our Amazon FBA business.
+If you haven’t seen it yet, you should check out The Perfect Online Arbitrage Starter Kit.

 - Is it really worth the money?

 - Will I really find enough items to purchase from these subscriptions?

 - Will these lists be sent to so many Amazon sellers that anything I buy from them will increase in competition and decrease in selling price?